Top-rated movers to make your St. Louis to Detroit move easy

 After settling into your new Michigan home, you’ll want to branch out and explore your new city.
 Luckily, Detroit has lots to offer, no matter what you’re interested in:

-- Arts and culture: You'll find museums and cultural hubs throughout Detroit, such as the Detroit Institute of Arts, Motown Museum, The Ford Piquette Avenue Plant, Detroit Historical Museum, and Charles H. Wright Museum of African American History.
+- Arts and culture: Detroit features a variety of museums and cultural arts centers, including the Detroit Institute of Arts, Motown Museum, The Ford Piquette Avenue Plant, and Detroit Historical Museum.

 FAQ